beetee17/beetee17.github.io/yata.md

 - List view as an alternative to the matrix layout for smaller devices.

 # Changelog
-All notable changes to this project will be documented in this file.

-The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

 ## [Coming Soon]
 - Custom ordering of areas and tags